 I bo not wont to do to shool eny more becouse the children ar lafing at me.
 I canot reed pleese help me

-David is not slow at learning.
+Tom is not slow at learning.
 In fact, according to the evaluations of a few professionals, he is rather intelligent.
 Yet, he certainly has a problem, and he shares his problem with millions of other children and adults.
-David has dyslexia.
+Tom has dyslexia.

 The term “dyslexia” was introduced in 1884 by the German ophthalmologist Berlin.
-He coined it from the Greek words dys meaning ill or difficult and lexis meaning word, and used it to describe a specific disturbance of reading in the absence of pathological conditions in the visual organs.
-In a later publication, in 1887, Berlin stated that dyslexia, “presuming right-handedness,” is caused by a left-sided cerebral lesion.
+He coined it from the Greek words dys, meaning ill or difficult, and lexis, meaning word, and used it to describe a specific disturbance of reading without pathological conditions in the visual organs.
+In a later publication in 1887, Berlin stated that dyslexia, “presuming right-handedness,” is caused by a left-sided cerebral lesion.
 He spoke of “word blindness” and detailed his observations with six patients with brain lesions who had full command over verbal communications but had lost the ability to read.

 In the century that followed, the narrow definition Berlin had attached to the term dyslexia would broaden.
-Today the term dyslexia is frequently used to refer to a “normal” child — or adult — who seems much brighter than what his reading and written work would suggest.
-While the term is mostly used to describe a severe reading problem, there has been little agreement in the literature, or in practice, concerning the definition of severe or the specific distinguishing characteristics that differentiate dyslexia from other reading problems.
+Today, the term dyslexia refers to a typical child — or adult — who seems much brighter than what their reading and written work would suggest.
+While the term is mostly used to describe a severe reading problem, there has been little agreement in the literature or practice concerning the definition of severe or the specific distinguishing characteristics that differentiate dyslexia from other reading problems.

 The terms dyseidetic and dysphonetic are generally used to describe two main types of dyslexia.

-The prominent characteristic of dyseidetic dyslexia, also called visual dyslexia, is the inability to revisualise the gestalt of the word.
+The prominent characteristic of dyseidetic dyslexia, also called visual dyslexia, is the inability to revisualise the gestalt of words.
 Usually, the child has little difficulty spelling words that may be long but are phonetically regular.
-It is the small but irregular non-phonetic words, such as what, the, talk, does, that create the greatest difficulty for this child.
+The small but irregular non-phonetic words, such as what, the, talk, and does, create the greatest difficulty for this child.

 Author Corinne Roth Smith lists the reading and spelling patterns of children with dyseidetic dyslexia: